 As a leading creator of ingredients and solutions, we help our customers deliver on the promise of healthy and delicious foods and drinks that appeal to consumers.
-While we are a global leader, our Nourish business operates regionally, with different formulas that reflect local taste preferences.
-We create products in our regional creative centers which allows us to satisfy local preferences, while also helping to ensure regulatory compliance and production standards.
-We develop thousands of different Nourish offerings for our customers, most of which are tailor-made, and we continually develop new formulas to meet changing consumer preferences and customer needs.
+We create products in our regional creative centers which allows us to satisfy local customer preferences, while also helping to ensure regulatory compliance and production standards.
+We develop thousands of different Nourish offerings, most of which are tailor-made, and we continually develop new ingredients and solutions to meet changing consumer preferences and customer needs.